 Fati has received international acclaim for the fantastic work she has been doing in north-eastern Nigeria.
-Fati is not simply a phenomenal photographer, but also a great storyteller who is dedicated to portraying the unbreakable spirit of people in Borno State who have suffered from the trauma caused by Boko Haram.
-Through documenting the everyday lives of people in Borno, she manages to show that despite the Boko Haram crisis, the beauty of Borno remains.
-Fati has certainly acknowledged Borno’s beauty and, in a way, she urges us to do the same.
+Fati is not just a highly skilled photographer, but also a great storyteller who is dedicated to portraying the unbreakable spirit of people in Borno State – many of whom have suffered from terrorist attacks orchestrated by Boko Haram.
+Through documenting the everyday lives of people in Borno, she shows that despite the harsh reality of the Boko Haram crisis, the beauty of Borno endures.
+Fati has acknowledged Borno’s beauty and urges us to do the same.

 Check out more of Fati’s photographs of Borno on Instagram: @bitsofborno

 Eric Gyamfi (Ghanaian)